qlik-oss/core-assisted-prescription/README.md

 The following ports are exposed externally.
 Make sure you update your firewall to allow/decline access to these!

-* 443: Openresty (externally facing gateway).
+* **443** - Openresty, the externally facing gateway.
-* 12201: Logstash UDP input (temporarily needed since logdriver uses host network stack) - should not be accessible externally.
+* **12201** - Logstash UDP input (temporarily needed since logdriver uses host network stack) - should not be accessible externally.

 ## Further reading

-* [Developing](./docs/developing.md) - Information on the development environment for the use case.
+* [Developing](./docs/developing.md) - Information on the development environment for the use case
-* [Testing the use case](./docs/testing.md) - Information on how the use case is tested and how to run tests.
+* [Testing the use case](./docs/testing.md) - Information on how the use case is tested and how to run tests
-* [Deploying the use case](./docs/deployment.md) - Information on deploying the use case, both to AWS and to other Docker Swarm clusters.
+* [Deploying the use case](./docs/deployment.md) - Information on deploying the use case, both to AWS and to other Docker Swarm clusters